 See Conditions for participation in tenders for control energy.

 The documents required for participation in tenders for FCR can be found in the Download column on the right-hand side.

-The tendering period (the period in which the FCR should be provided) always extends for a calender day from 00:00 to 24:00 (a product over 24 hours).
+The tendering period (the period in which the FCR should be provided) is procured daily in six 4-hour products:

 The total volume of FCR must be available in this period without interruption.
 This means that it must also be continuously reserved by the suppliers in their power plants.